tomasmp1/thesis-logistic-mm/README.md

 | Optimisation Algorithms | Implements MM, GD, NR optimisers with support functions |
 | Implementation | Experiment configurations, trial execution, logging |
 | Analysis | Plots, convergence curves, feature importance, and synthetic dataset performance |

----

-## Reproducibility

-The notebook is fully self-contained:

-- Preprocessed real-world data is included (`loan-data-preprocessed.npz`).
-- Synthetic datasets are generated on-the-fly.
-- All metrics, convergence analyses, and plots can be reproduced by running the notebook cells.